TRIP : A Decision-Making Outline

 By Steve Lear and Julie Golden

 TRIP (The Resolution and Implementation Process) is a unique decision-making process that improves project management.
 It teaches participants (“Travelers”) how to navigate roadblocks and achieve effective resolutions.
 TRIP gives each Traveler a voice, creating a roadmap to achieve your organizational goals.
 The following is an outline of the TRIP decision-making process.
-To learn more, request the TRIP Manual.
+For a detailed guide, see Your Trip Roadmap

 WHY GO ON A TRIP?